 Blue glass bottles

-Carpets cannot be recycled because of the mix of fabrics they contain, they can however be disposed of at any of our Waste and Recycling Centres in the bulky waste container.
+Carpets cannot be recycled because of the mix of fabrics they contain, they can however be disposed of at any of our waste recycling centres in the bulky item container.

 Please try to reuse them, or offer them to charity shops or community groups.

-All district councils can accept paper-based drinks cartons, normally used for juice or milk, (such as Tetra Paks) for collection, and have bring banks where they can be taken.
+All district councils can accept paper-based drinks cartons, normally used for juice or milk, (such as Tetra Paks) for collection, and some district councils or shops may have bring banks where they can be taken.